Computational Dating for the Nuzi Cuneiform Archive: The Least Squares Constrained by Family Trees and Synchronisms: Nuzi Personal Names

 \subsection{An example of the Nuzi documents for Nuzi Personal Names}

-We have 4004 personal names in 1832 tablets with the names of books or periodicals in NPN (i.e. AASOR, HSS, JEN, SMN, etc.).
+We have 4004 personal names in 1832 tablets with the names of books or periodicals in NPN (i.e., AASOR, HSS, JEN, SMN, etc.).
 As given on line 25 from the bottom on p.8 of NPN, the Arabic number following an abbreviation of a book or periodical title with or without a Roman numeral designating the volume is regularly that of a tablet in the publication, as in HSS V 30:5 or JEN 100:5.
 For example JEN is the abbreviation of the book Joint Expedition with the Iraq Museum at Nuzi.
 As given on line 22 from the bottom on p.8 of NPN, the Arabic number after a colon represents the line number.
 We should input (type) NPN carefully and faithfully to make NPNelectronic\verb|_|data. txt \cite{u2}.
-For example, the space, the comma, and the semicolon have important meanings in NPN.
+For example, space, commas, and semicolons have important meanings in NPN.
 From the Assyriological viewpoint, remarks and corrections on NPN are shown in \cite{la}.
-From our computational viewpoint, NPN has typographical errors, and also there are some mutually contradicting descriptions.
+From our computational viewpoint, NPN has typographical errors, and there are also some mutually contradictory descriptions.
 We found out most of these errors and descriptions by chance in the process of programming.
 Although sometimes it is complicated to choose the correct description, we choose one description to carry out our computation.
 We make NPNelectronic\verb|_|correct\verb|_|data.txt.
 The details are shown in \cite{u2}.
 We call NPNelectronic\verb|_|correct\verb|_|data.txt electronic NPN (eNPN).
+We consider a document with the document identified by JEN 208 to see how we use NPN for our computational studies \cite{mak, iium, umi, u,umit}.
+The document JEN 208, \cite{ch} \cite{gpm}, is the contract between Ilu\b{i}a son of \b{H}amattar and Te\b{h}ip-tilla son of Pu\b{h}i\v{s}enni, with the names of witnesses and scribes.